 Canon 1D Mark IV.
 I traded in my 1D Mark III with mbp photographic to get this.
 Initial impressions are that this camera should last some time - Canon seems to have solved autofocus issues (despite Rob Galbraith's attempts to try and show otherwise), and bird photographers are almost all giving positive reviews.
 I think it will be difficult to improve image quality substantially with sensors of this size now without increasing noise to unacceptable levels unless radically new microlenses are designed.
 The camera has outstanding image quality, excellent autofocus, and shoots at a high frame rate.
 Mine now has some masking tape on its rear, but is still dependable and durable.

-Canon 5D body.
+Canon 5D Mark 1 body.
 A full frame camera (no image crop) – nice for landscapes and has 12 megapixels.
 A classic, though largely adopted by my daughter now.

 Canon 17-40mm L f4 lens.
 Mainly used at 17mm.
 Didn't need a wider aperture lens for landscapes when I mainly stop down.

-Canon 100-400mm L IS lens.
+Canon 100-400mm L IS lens Mark II.
 Mainly used when travelling.
-Good zoom range, has IS, though like the Nikon 40-400mm VR could be sharper at 400mm - don't shoot at full aperture if possible.
+Good zoom range, has IS.
 Useful when travelling for photographing large wildlife, bats, dragonflies and even landscapes when shorter focal lengths are often useful.
+Much better image quality at 400mm than the Mark 1, though heavy.

 Canon 180mm L f3.5 macro.